Russians hold anti-war rallies amid ominous threats by Putin

 In St. Petersburg, where several hundred gathered in the city center, police in full riot gear were grabbing one protester after another and dragging some into police vans, even though the demonstration was peaceful.
 Footage from Moscow showed police throwing several female protesters on the ground before dragging them away.

-According to the OVD-Info rights group that tracks political arrests, by Sunday evening police detained at least 1,474 Russians in 45 cities over anti-war demonstrations that day.
+According to the OVD-Info rights group that tracks political arrests, police detained at least 2,063 Russians in 48 cities over anti-war demonstrations on Sunday, bringing the total of those detained over the past four days to more than 5,000.

 Four days into the the fighting that has killed scores, Putin raised the stakes dramatically on Sunday, ordering the military Russia’s nuclear forces on high alert, citing Western countries “taking unfriendly actions against our country in the economic sphere” and “top officials from leading NATO members made aggressive statements regarding our country.”